icfnext/cq-component-maven-plugin/src/site/markdown/additional-features.md

 Uses the tags picker widget type for Tag Input Fields as opposed to the autocomplete widget type.

 ### tagfieldwidget
+Uses the tag field widget type for Tag Input Fields as opposed to either the autocomplete or Tag Picker widget types.

 ### hiddenfieldwidget
 Allows the creation of hidden fields in Touch UI.